ainfinum/Traffic-Sign-Classifier/README.md

 ![alt text][image7]

-I used 7 good quality images and 2 images with different perspective.
-I think one of the "Stop" and "Road works" signs might be difficult to classify correctly.
+I used 7 good quality images and 2 images with a different perspective.
+I think one of the "Stop" and "Road work" signs might be difficult to classify correctly.

 ### 2. The model's predictions on new traffic signs

 As I expected the model classified correctly 7 good quality images.
-The "Stop" sign with transformed perspective was also classified correctly but I thought that the model will fail on this image.
+The "Stop" sign with a transformed perspective was also classified correctly but I thought that the model will fail on this image.
-The model was not able to classify "Road work" image with changed perspective.
+The model was not able to classify "Road work" image with a changed perspective.

 Here are the results of the prediction: